 3. Bubbles at a Bus Station

-Local bus stations in developing countries are usually hectic, aggressive and stressful but often provide some great people-watching opportunities and local interactions.
+Local bus stations in developing countries are usually hectic, aggressive and stressful but often provide great people-watching and opportunities for interacting with locals.
 The bus station in Monywa, from which I was boarding a bus to Pakkoku was no exception.

 After awkwardly stumbling from the trishaw I had arrived at the station in, that was basically a bicycle with a chair attached, I sought out a local vendor selling bottled water to prepare for the bus ride ahead.
 After handing over what I thought was the equivalent of the £0.15 due for the large bottle of water, I started walking away only to hear the sound of footsteps and call of ‘lady, lady’.
 I had given him a 200 Kyat note instead of 100 and he, an honest vendor, had change to give me!